oncodash/ontoweaver/docs/sections/how_to.rst

 How to access several keys in nested dictionaries?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *get* transformer allows you to access a value located in nested key-stores.
+The *nested* transformer allows you to access a value located in nested key-stores.
 But it can only access *one* value.

 If you want to access several different keys in the same cell, then you will
-have to call the *get* transformer again, with the same first key, but with
+have to call the *nested* transformer again, with the same first key, but with
 different sequence of keys.

 For instance, if you have this data table: